 How do I enroll my child at Mill Falls Charter School?

 Each year we make a Lottery Enrollment Application available to interested families.
-The application is usually available from early January through early March on line as part of this website, and on paper by request.
+The application is available from early January through early March on line as part of this website, and on paper by request.
 The 2021 Lottery Enrollment Period began on January 4th and closed on March 8th.
 During the Lottery Enrollment Period, our website features additional information and a link to our Lottery Enrollment Form.
 If you are interested in adding your name to our future Lottery mailing list, please send a note to firstname.lastname@example.org.